Must We Keep the Law for Salvation?

 "Moreover, brethren, I declare unto you the gospel which I preached unto you, which also ye have received, and wherein ye stand; By which also ye are saved, if ye keep in memory what I preached unto you, unless ye have believed in vain.
 For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day according to the scriptures:"

-The Sermon on the Mount by Aaron Budjen [offsite link]
+Listen to: The Sermon on the Mount by Aaron Budjen (excellent series) [offsite link]

 Reply: Philippians 2:12 says: